 Lest these latest remarks sound hopelessly utopian, one should remember that the natural law tradition includes an account of just war, not speculation about perpetual peace.
 Nevertheless, the mood of the conference might be described as cautiously optimistic, despite the enormous economic and political challenges of the current moment.
 In contrast to the pragmatism, alternately wide-eyed and grim, that seems today to reign in high councils, the natural law tradition seeks out steady principles to steer human action in the midst of rapid change and looks for balanced development rather than spectacular reversal in human affairs.
 It is neither tolerant of man-made disaster nor expectant of humanly engineered salvation.
 I have used the metaphor of dimensions that construct imagined space to indicate the room available for research, reflection, deliberation, and choice as we seek to comprehend natural law and formulate economic policy in our contemporary predicament.
 “No free government, or the blessings of liberty, can be preserved to any people but by a firm adherence to justice, moderation, temperance, frugality, and virtue, and by frequent recurrence to fundamental principles,” wrote the revolutionary Virginians in their 1776 Declaration of Rights, in many ways the model for the Declaration of Independence a month later and for the French Declaration of the Rights of Man and Citizen a decade or more afterwards.
 Our circumstances and our institutions now are not a little different from theirs then, but the spirit of natural law—jealous of liberty, confident in virtue, attentive to principle—endures.
 Couple this spirit with evidence—also presented at the conference—of sound economic understanding in a debate among Chinese scholars dating from 81 B.C. and you get a sense of the possibilities that ought to be explored.

-James Stoner is Professor in the Department of Political Science at Louisiana State University.
-He sits on the editorial board of Public Discourse.
 The papers presented at the Natural Law and Economics Conference can be found on-line at the conference website.